exerceo/quadraticsolver/README.md

 ./t1
 ./t2
 ```
 If the programs return 0, they were successful.
-If any error occurs, the program will display the error and line number.
+If any error occurs, the programs will display the error and line number.

 ## System Testing
 The system test builds the program and then runs preset tests and checks the output.